Art in America

-Art in America (A. i A.) is an illustrated quarterly, international magazine concentrating on the contemporary art world in the United States, including profiles of artists and genres, updates about art movements, show reviews and event schedules.
+Art in America (A.i.A.) is an illustrated quarterly, international magazine concentrating on the contemporary art world in the United States, including profiles of artists and genres, updates about art movements, show reviews and event schedules.
 It is designed for collectors, artists, art dealers, art professionals and other readers interested in the art world.

-Art in America is influential in the way it promotes exploration of important art movements.
-Over the years it has continued to reach a broad audience of individuals with interest pertaining to these cultural trends and movements.
+Previously a monthly publication, the magazine scaled back to quarterly issues in the 2020s after ownership changes and a merger with the publication ARTnews.
+Articles from Art in America are published online on the ARTnews website.